-He was prompt in showing me the directions and also handed me a leaflet of a guided tour of the castles.
+He was prompt in showing me the directions and also handed me a leaflet of a guided tour of Munich, or more precisely one of its castles.
 I took the metro and alighted at Munich station.
 I then boarded the bus after buying tickets.
 As we passed through the city, I realized that it was very clean and the greenery all around made it more beautiful.

 One of the places on my list was the famous Olympic Park, which was the site for the 1972 Olympic Games.
 We could see many joggers and walkers doing their daily exercise routines around the park.
 The park was huge, but it appeared to be safe.
 I went about taking some pictures of the park and the stadium where the games took place.